fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 | **CHANGE MODE**   | Push the button multiple times to choose: *Setup* <span class="led small red"></span>  *Wi-Fi* <span class="led small blue"></span> *Pink* <span class="led small pink"></span> |
 | **FACTORY RESET** | Push the button 15 seconds for a full reset |

+An example is shown below:

 ![](https://i.imgur.com/fy3rSbc.png)

+!!! info "Troubleshooting"
+    Have a look at the [troubleshoothing section](/Troubleshooting) to check how you can use the buttons in case of problems with your SCK!

 ### Operation modes